pchaudhari23/Software_Notes/4. Cloud/AWS/AWS - Security.md

 What is encoding vs encrypting?
 Encoding:

 - Used to convinently transfer data across computers in such a format that it can be easily used by different types of systems.
+Convert data into some common format.
 - Does not use any key.
 Just an encoding algorithm.
 - Less secure
 - Eg: ASCII, UNICODE, URL Encoding,Base64 encoding